From Five Dimensions to Many: Large Language Models as Precise and Interpretable Psychological Profilers: Experiment 1: LLMs' Reconstruction of Human Psychological Structures

-\begin{enumerate} \item \textbf{Prediction Generation (Per-Individual Task):} For each of the 816 individuals in our dataset, we tasked the LLM with a role-playing prediction.
+The core procedure of our experiment, as illustrated in Figure 1, consists of two phases: (1) \textbf{Prediction Generation (Per-Individual Task).} For each of the 816 individuals in our dataset, we tasked the LLM with a role-playing prediction.
 Each task involved providing the model with the individual's 20 item-level scores from the Big Five inventory.
 This served as the sole information source for the model to predict that same person's responses on all items across the nine other psychological scales.

-\item \textbf{Structural Comparison Analysis (Dataset-Level Analysis):} After the model generated the complete dataset of predictions, we performed the following structural analysis.
+(2) \textbf{Structural Comparison Analysis (Dataset-Level Analysis).} After the model generated the complete dataset of predictions, we performed the following structural analysis.
 We computed the Pearson correlation matrix for every pair of psychological scale sub-factors (i.e., the individual dimensions that make up broader psychological measures) within the LLM-generated data.
-This matrix was then compared against a benchmark correlation matrix, which was calculated using the same method on the human ground-truth data, to evaluate the overall structural fidelity of the model's psychological inferences. \end{enumerate}
+This matrix was then compared against a benchmark correlation matrix, which was calculated using the same method on the human ground-truth data, to evaluate the overall structural fidelity of the model's psychological inferences.

 Our primary analysis focuses on comparing these correlation matrices to assess whether the model captures the underlying structure of human psychological trait relationships, rather than simply evaluating individual prediction accuracy.
 As noted in the Introduction, this approach provides a more robust test of whether the model has internalized the human psychological network, independent of the actual strength of relationships in the ground truth data.